alejoseb/modbus4dsys/README.md

 # modbus4dsys
-This example was ported from the library published at https://github.com/smarmengol/Modbus-Master-Slave-for-Arduino.
-The original library is one of the best implementations of Modbus RTU for Arduino.
-It implements the Master and Slave function codes 1,2,3,4,5,6, 15 and 16 of Modbus RTU protocol.
+This repository is an adaptation of the Modbus RTU protocol for the Diablo16 processor of 4d Systems.
+It is based on the library published at https://github.com/smarmengol/Modbus-Master-Slave-for-Arduino.
+The original library is a non-blocking and excelent implementation of Modbus RTU for Arduino.
+This port implements the Master function codes 1, 2, 3, 4, 5, 6, 15 and 16 of Modbus RTU protocol.
-This port does not implement the slave functinality.
-Check TODOs section.
+Slave functinality, which is part of the original library, is not implemented.
+Check TODOs section if you are interested in porting the slave functionality.
 ## Getting Started
 This example was developed and tested on the Gen4-uLCD-32DT (https://www.4dsystems.com.au/product/gen4_uLCD_32D/).
 This intelligent display implements the Diablo16 processor.
-Rnning this code requires some specific Diablo16 internal functions and may not be compatible with other graphic processors of 4D Systems.
+Running this code requires some specific Diablo16 internal functions and may not be compatible with other graphic processors of 4D Systems.

-This repository includes a complete example for VISI IDE.
-Modbus is implemented in the same example as a group of functions, contants and procedures.
+The example was developed in the VISI IDE.
+Modbus protocol is implemented in the same example as a group of functions, contants and procedures.

 ### Prerequisites
 - Gen4-uLCD-32DT or any other Diablo16 based display